 While in my service as Bishop, I never had anyone actually turn down a calling.
 (I know!
 Right?)
 But I do know that some older members were reluctant to commit, given health, travel, and family issues.
 The thing is, you don’t have to be officially “called” to serve.
 Sometimes, God extends a calling personally and directly.
 (Which is why I am sitting here in my sweats at the crack of dawn typing this.)

 This idea, from the Lord, is a powerful one: “Verily I say, men should be anxiously engaged in a good cause, and do many things of their own free will, and bring to pass much righteousness; For the power is in them, wherein they are agents unto themselves.
-And since men do good they shall in nowise lose their reward.”
+And inasmuch as men do good they shall in nowise lose their reward.”
 (D&C 58: 27-28)

 When I was younger, I thought my retired parents were nuts for working at the local polling station every election.
 I get it now.
 My sister is an excellent example of being “anxiously engaged.”
 She has served a lot with official callings like Just Serve, but I am positive she would still be wearing out her life in service, with or without a calling.